tmorgansl/scraper/README.md

 jar -jar scraper-0.0.1-SNAPSHOT.jar
 ```

-Note for a windows environment please using the `mvnw.cmd` script instead of the `mvnw` shell script.
+Note for a windows environment use the `mvnw.cmd` script instead of the `mvnw` shell script.
 This has not been tested.

 ## Dependencies